How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 3. Prepare passport and supporting documents as required.

-4. Complete the initial application, including the one-time border crossing if using the agent-managed LA-B2 route.
+4. Complete the initial application, including the one-time border crossing if using the sponsored LA-B2 route.

 5. Receive your stay permit and associated documents.

-6. Renew annually before expiry — renewals do not require a border exit.
+6. Renew annually before expiry — commonly reported that renewals do not require a border exit.

 In this guide